NathanDWalsh/els/docs/ipp/body.md

   encoding that should be used.

-- Sole eel.yml files (those which are not paired to a data file) may contain data source and/or target configurations.
+- Sole eel.yml files (those which are not paired to a data file) may contain data source and/or target configurations. -->

-The project will stress DRY principals allow for minimum configurations using some of the following methods:
+The project structure will stress DRY principals allow for minimum configurations using some of the following methods:

 - Configuration inheritance via directory/folder structure: